steinar-flatland/mdfmt/docs/user/Mdfmt-Users-Guide.md

 - Description - A description of the effect of the option; what it does; how it works.
 - Values - Describes the valid values of the Type.
 For an enumeration, lists the values and explains what each one means.
 - Default - Some options have a default value, which is the value that the option assumes when it is omitted from the command line.
 When there is no default, omission of the option from the command line leads to a `null`/missing value.
 The Mdfmt program reacts to this either by providing an error message if the omission is unacceptable, or by implementing a default behavior if the omission is acceptable.
-- Configuration file key - When using the advanced configuration file feature (see the section, [Using Mdfmt Configuration File](#7-using-mdfmt-configuration-file)), provides the key to use to identify this formatting option.
-This is only specified for formatting options that can be configured in the configuration file.
+- Configuration file key - When using configuration files (see the section, [Configuration](#7-configuration)), provides the key to use to identify this formatting option in configuration files.
+Configuration file key is only provided for [formatting options](#54-formatting-options), not for other command line options.

-In addition, some details about the path are covered in the last subsection of this section.

 ### 5.1.
 Traversal Options

 These options control how the program traverses the file system when a directory is being processed.
-At this time there is only one option (`-r`, `--recursive`).
+At this time there is only one option (`--recursive, -r`).

 #### 5.1.1.
 Recursive

 - Long name: **`--recursive`**
 - Short name: **`-r`**
 - Type: flag
 - Description: This option is applicable only when the target path is a directory, and it is ignored when the target path is a specific Markdown file.
-When true, processes Markdown files both in the target path directory and in all subfolders.
-When false, processes Markdown files in the target path directory only, not in subfolders.
+When true, processes Markdown files both in the target directory and in all subfolders.
+When false, processes Markdown files in the target directory only, not in subfolders.
 - Values: true, false
 - Default: false